-Looking for an easy pasta dish recipe?
+Looking for an easy pasta recipe?
 This quick spaghetti Bolognese is your answer.
 The 30 minutes Bolognese sauce is simple, delicious, rich and flavour packed.
-This deliciously easy spaghetti Bolognese recipe is so simple to make that you can’t hate on it.

-Spaghetti Bolognese or Spag Bol as fondly called in the UK is one recipe, I make all the time.
-A little confession here, I have never made it the Italian way and one of the reasons is that I don’t have that time and patience to simmer the meat sauce for about 1 to 2 hours.
-I mean really.
-The only time you will find me cooking any meal for this long is when I am using my slow cooker or roasting Christmas Turkey.
+Spaghetti Bolognese, or Spag Bol, as fondly called in the UK, is one recipe I make all the time.
+A little confession here: I have never made it the Italian way, and one of the reasons is that I don’t have the time and patience to simmer the meat sauce for about 1 to 2 hours.

-My spaghetti Bolognese might not be the authentic Italian one, but I did not compromise on the taste.
+This recipe might not be the authentic Italian one, but I sure did not compromise on the taste.
 Most importantly, this recipe only takes 30 minutes, but it tastes like the real deal.
-My daughter like her bolognese sauce served over her spaghetti while I love mine tossed in the pasta sauce.

 Why This Quick Spaghetti Bolognese Recipe Works